 Teachers, do you need a little inspiration?
 Click HERE for a great Back to School Pep Talk!

 Home Learning Tip #4: Work first, then play.

 Another thing I noticed teaching my children is what subjects were most difficult for them.
 My son enjoys reading, but math is hard.
 My daughter enjoys reading, but spelling is her kryptonite.

 Every Sunday night, we take a look at the workload and schedule it on a weekly calendar.
 We are intentional about what we schedule first.
 The harder things go first.

-That’s because as the day progresses, our will-power, stamina, and endurance dwindles down like a used up eraser.
+That’s because as the day progresses, our willpower, stamina, and endurance dwindle like a used-up eraser.

 When our kids complete the harder assignments first, it gives them a sense of accomplishment and pride.
 It also makes the other stuff feel a little less daunting.